adelinehillier/LearnConvection/docs/src/index.md

 | `Residual("TKE") TKEMassFlux.TKEParameters()`     | `` \text{TKE}(T[i]) `` | ``\xrightarrow{\text{model}}`` | ``T[i] - \text{TKE}(T[i]) `` |

 Where T[i] is a D-length vector of values from the horizontally-averaged temperature profile at time index t=i.
-**Note that all model inputs are normalized using min-max scaling during pre-processing and un-normalized during post-processing.** If the profile is a temperature profile, this scaling is computed based on the profile at the initial timestep.
+**Note that all temperature profiles are normalized using min-max scaling during pre-processing and un-normalized during post-processing.** This scaling is computed based on the profile at the initial timestep.

 We take the model output and predict the profile from it as follows.